Micromagnetic-Tomography/mmt_dipole_cuboid_inversion/README.md

 ### Develop

 This library is built using the `poetry` library.
-After clonning the repository a `virtualenv` will be created automatically when running `poetry install`, unless you are already in a `virtualenv`, for example, creating one via `conda`.
+After cloning the repository a `virtualenv` will be created automatically when running `poetry install`, unless you are already in a `virtualenv`, for example, creating one via `conda`.
 Within this environment it is possible to run and test the code using `poetry run`:

 ```
 git clone https://github.com/Micromagnetic-Tomography/dipole_inverse